mondoohq/terraform-provider-mondoo/docs/resources/space.md

 ### Optional

-- `id` (String) Id of the space.
+- `id` (String) ID of the space.
 Must be globally unique.
-If the provider has a space configured and this field is not provided, the provider space is used.
+If the provider has a space configured and this field is empty, the provider space is used.
 - `name` (String) Name of the space.

 ### Read-Only